astropy/astropy/docs/development/git_resources.rst

 inscrutable, in practice there is only a very small subset of commands that you will need to know to make contributions to Astropy.
 This page provides Astropy-specific guidance to using Git along with a list of resources for learning more about Git.

-**FIXME**: links in this page should be reviewed and trimmed to only the highest quality resources instead of just a grab-bag of links.

 If you have never used git or have limited experience with it, take a few minutes to look at `Git Basics`_, part of a much longer `git book`_.